Women in Data Science (WiDS) Perth

 - Event registration is essential via the link below

-The University of Western Australia is excited to partner with Stanford University for the return of Women in Data Science (WiDS) Perth.
+The University of Western Australia is excited to collaborate with Stanford University to bring Women in Data Science (WiDS) Perth to WA.

-Following the inaugural 2019 event, WiDS Perth 2020 will be delivered in association with Stanford University's annual Global Women in Data Science (WiDS) Conference.
+The 2019 WiDS Perth event marks the beginning of this initiative, delivered in association with Stanford University's annual Global Women in Data Science (WiDS) Conference.
 WiDS Perth will feature an expert panel with leading WA-based data science experts, sharing their different perspectives on what it takes to build a successful career in data science, followed by Q&A and networking.

 We are proud to be hosting one of 150+ worldwide events and look forward to inspiring more women to engage in data science.

 |Associate Professor Rachel Cardell-Oliver is a computer scientist specialising in the design of intelligent systems, which integrate data measurement using environmental sensors; data collection with wireless communication systems; and data mining.
 Rachel's work addresses environmental challenges including public transport use, reducing household water consumption, understanding water use by native Australian plants, and measuring the performance of rammed earth for sustainable housing in outback Australia.

 |Professor Eun-Jung Holden is an expert on geodata analytics, specifically in the application of image analysis, pattern recognition and visualisation in geoscience.
 Her work focuses on machine-assisted interpretation of geodata, working closely with industry geoscientists from exploration, resource evaluation and mining, who are the end users of her research.
 She is a highly sought after research partner by the mining industry, and currently manages a $3.6 million Data Fusion project with Rio Tinto.